 Who does the Code affect?

-The code applies to all types of business – whether you are business to business (B2B), business to consumer (B2C), whether you wholesale, retail or manufactur, and whether you offer products or services.
+The code applies to all types of business – whether you are B2B (business to business), B2C (business to consumer customer – we hate calling people consumers), whether you wholesale, retail or manufacturer, and whether you offer products or services.

 Check if your claims are compliant

 There are 6 key pillars that your green claims have to comply with.
 They are: